10 Labyrinths to Visit in Maryland

-So you want to visit a labyrinth in Louisiana.
-I have selected 5 of the best (there are over 30) that are accessible to the public from around the state, focusing on large population areas.
+So you want to visit a labyrinth in Maryland.
+I have selected 10 of the best (there are over 100) that are accessible to the public from around the state, focusing on large population areas.
+I could have easily made this 20 labyrinths with the wonderful outdoor, public labyrinths available in the state !
 If you want a full list of labyrinths in the state check out the Worldwide Labyrinth Finder.
-4 of these labyrinths are located in city parks where getting photo permission is difficult, if you want to submit one of your photos for this blog post and get attribution, email me.

 Why visit a Labyrinth ?